 8. Embrace telecommuting.

 Telecommuting isn't possible for all businesses, or for all employees within a business, but when it is, it can be a huge money-saver.
-Pascale's business was founded as an all-virtual agency from its beginning six years ago.
+Pascale's business was founded as an all-virtual agency.
 Keeping things virtual allows small businesses such as Pascale's to avoid the expense of office space and the ongoing operating costs that come with it, and focus on producing work at minimum overhead.
 If you're not able to convert your entire staff to a telecommuting situation, find a way to convert at least some of them.

 9. Go green to save green.